 Institute for Public Policy and Psychology

-Finally, the Edge of Knowledge center is home to the new Institute for Public Policy and Psychology.
+The Edge of Knowledge center is home to the new Institute for Public Policy and Psychology.
 This institute has been established to further investigations in the challenging field of political psychology.
 Focus is being placed on such topics as the assumptive worlds of psychopathology, the bias of research on social biases, and the creation of societal myths regarding noted political figures.
+This institute is also home to the Don Quixote Project which has to do with the narcissism and trauma to be found in contemporary organizations and other social systems.

 At the present time, the following essays have been published regarding the assumptive worlds of psychopathology: